Tel: 01279 755994

 Blog

-Is Cupping you cup of tea?
+Is Cupping your cup of tea?

 Dry Cupping at Bishops Stortford Osteopathy & Physiotherapy practice By Emma Hall ….
-What is it, and is your cup of tea?
+What is it, and is it your cup of tea?

 Myofascial Dry cupping is based on one of the main techniques of Traditional Chinese Medicine (TCM) which has been used for thousands of years to relieve pain and treat injuries from sports or everyday activities.
 Where TCM’s main aim is to balance or move energy (Qi) around the body by targeting acupuncture channels, the modern technique used by sports and massage therapists is different in the way it targets tension in the musculoskeletal system and may help ease the symptoms of muscular pain and stiffness and improve range of movement.
 It is good for sports recovery as well as helping with ongoing health issues such as arthritis.